marnix/metamath-eclipse-xtext/README.md

    https://github.com/sorear/set.mm-history does.
  - Efficient Outline view which is helpful for large files (like `set.mm`).
    (Stop-gap: create a 'not yet implemented' empty outline tree.)
- - Create a small update site which points to the Xtext update site, instead of including all of Xtext in our own update site resulting in 70+MB.
  - Support multiple versions of Eclipse.

 ## Clean-up